By: Food and Drug Administration (FDA)

 - Dizziness, lightheadedness, or fainting

-To reduce the risks, the FDA is working to ensure that major allergenic ingredients in food are accurately labeled.
-Since 2006, food labels must state clearly whether the food contains any of the eight major food allergens:
+To reduce the risks, the FDA requires that major allergenic ingredients in all the foods it regulates are accurately labeled.
+FDA regulates all foods except meat, poultry and certain egg products.
+FDA-regulated food labels must state clearly whether the food contains any components of the eight major food allergens:

 - Tree nuts, such as almonds, walnuts, and pecans